John Joshua Farmer

 Brief Life History of John Joshua

 When John Joshua Farmer was born in April 1801, in Grayson, Virginia, United States, his father, Michael Farmer Jr, was 27 and his mother, Alsa Elsie Shockley, was 27.
-He married Nancy Mary Shockley on 23 May 1826, in Grayson, Virginia, United States.
-They were the parents of at least 6 sons and 5 daughters.
+He married Nancy Christian in 1831.
+They were the parents of at least 4 sons and 6 daughters.
 He lived in Raleigh, Virginia, United States in 1860 and Trap Hill District, Raleigh, West Virginia, United States in 1900.
 He registered for military service in 1861.
 He died on 9 January 1901, in Bolt, Raleigh, West Virginia, United States, at the age of 99, and was buried in Bolt, Raleigh, West Virginia, United States.

 Do you know John Joshua?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account